Tubitv/jupyterlab-extensions/packages/voila-utils/README.md

 The link is "shareable" in that references to the Jupyterhub user and server name in the URL are replaced with "user-redirect".

-In order for that jupyterlab to *handle* the generated Voila URL, be sure to install the jupyterlab voila serverextension: https://voila.readthedocs.io/en/stable/install.html
+In order for jupyterlab to *handle* the generated Voila URL, be sure you have installed the jupyterlab voila serverextension: https://voila.readthedocs.io/en/stable/install.html

 ## Prerequisites